-R v P: Complex and large scale money laundering allegation, involving the alleged movement of large sums to be sent to terrorist organisations in Syria.
+R v P: Acted for a Defendant in complex and large scale criminal money laundering allegation, involving the alleged movement of large sums to be sent to terrorist organisations in Syria.

 LT: Assisted client in developing argument against his extradition from South Africa having been sought in connection to a highly complex investigation into historic sexual abuse.
 Assisted the client’s South African legal team in an analysis of the relevant legal framework to develop an argument that his extradition would be contrary to the RSA constitution.